 Worried your friend shares too much on cam?

-Chatting on webcam feels private - but it isn’t.
+Video chatting feels private - but it isn’t.

 If your friend doesn’t know and trust the person on the other end, they could be putting themselves in real danger.
 They could find themselves being blackmailed.